Skip to main content

 How long does it take to be ready for the first monthly measurement cycle?

-Four weeks of Build & Activation configures the operating record to your crews, sections and main-contractor reporting cadence.
+A short Build and Activation configures the operating record to your crews, sections and main-contractor reporting cadence.
 From go-live, the structured evidence is in place for the first month's measurement.

 Want the leakage map for your subcontracted operation?